just4THEsmile/lbaw/er.md

 # ER: Requirements Specification Component

 - Project Vision
 > The application has in the sight to manage a community of collaborative questions and answers, where anyone can submit questions or answers, in which has the objective to facilitate the discussion of ideas/resources between the users, easing the communication.
+There isn't a specific target audience, other than being able to use the technologies.
+It can be for example Students and Educators who are willingly to learn from others or help others, respectively.

 ## A1: QthenA